MadsRitter/legacy-tech-radar/README.md

 ## Deployment

 Tech Radar is a static page, so it can be deployed using any hosting provider of your choice offering static page hosting.

+The tech radar is deployed as a github page accessable here https://wearelegacy.github.io/legacy-tech-radar/

 ## Local Development